rdawg-pidinst/schema/schema-datacite.rst

 The following table presents the metadata schema for the persistent identification of instruments mapped onto the `DataCite Metadata Schema 4.6`_.
-Note that the the DataCite schema has not specifically been designed to describe instruments.
+Note that the DataCite schema has not specifically been designed to describe instruments.
 As a consequence, some definitions in the DataCite schema need to be stretched.
 For a few relevant instrument properties there is even no suitable place in the DataCite schema at all.

 Since version 4.5, the DataCite schema also includes a `mapping from the PIDINST Schema onto DataCite <DataCite PIDINST Mapping_>`_.